harshith7797/Demographic_Migration_Analysis/README.md

     3. make the state as rows
     4. demographics as columns

 More to be added--this is just the basic data engineering that needs to be done.
+Possible future functions to be added:
+- top/bottom 10 states
+- sorting
+- averaging